digideskio/developer.fulcrumapp.com/_endpoints/memberships.md

 difficulty: advanced
 menu:
   - "Endpoints": endpoints
+  - "Query Parameters": query-parameters
+  - "Properties": membership-properties
   - "Notes": notes
   - "Examples": examples
 ---

-The memberships API provides access to your projects memberships.
-All methods require authentication via an API key as either an HTTP request header or query string parameter.
-The API allows you to see lists of users associated with each project, form, or layer, with a particular project, form, or layer, and to add and delete user membership in particularproject, form, or layer.
+The Memberships API allows you to view, add, or remove non-owner users associated with the projects, forms, and layers in your Fulcrum account.

 ## Endpoints